pnp/prompt-pulse/Documentation/Architecture.md

 - Office 365 Users
 - SharePoint
 - Microsoft Teams
+- Office 365 Groups

 When executed from the Power App (to retrieve Groups, Teams and Viva Engage communities) they will be executed in the context of the current user so they should only see ones they have access to.
 They will also only see group chats they are part of.

+It's worth noting that Group Chats and Viva Engage Communities are pulled into the app via two flows.

 The above connectors are also used in the Power Automate flows.

+## Service Account

+**It is highly recommended to deploy Prompt Pulse using a dedicated service account/M365 user** and share the app across the organization/with the required users.
+The UPN for this service account is stored in the configuration list.

+Adaptive cards and Viva Engage notifications are sent using the account that deploys the Prompt Pulse Power Platform solution and configures the connections.
+Therefore by using a service account you can control the name of the user the notifications come from.

+In addition, in order to post the cards/notifications, the user account sending them needs to be member of the Team, Group Chat, Viva Engage community, this is handled automatically (with the exception of Group Chats) through the app. **Bear this in mind because not using a service account would result in the user who deployed the solution being added to these locations**.

 ## Power App

 The Prompt Pulse Power App is a canvas app using mostly **modern** controls where possible.
 Prompts that are shared/scheduled are stored in the **Prompts** SharePoint list.

-The app uses the above connectors to interact with the SharePoint site/lists and retrieve the locations in which to share the prompts.
+The app uses the above connectors (and flows listed below) to interact with the SharePoint site/lists and retrieve the locations in which to share the prompts.

 The app can be customized if you wish, though it's worth noting that customizations will be lost if you attempt to update the solution in the future when new releases are available.